Zechariah in Islam: Assassination

-After his son Yahya (John) had been decapitated by the Children of Israel, Zakariya tried to escape from them.
+After his son Prophet Yahya (John) had been decapitated by the Children of Israel, Zakariya tried to escape from them.
 Some historians say that as a miracle a tree opened for Zakariya to hide in but a small part of his clothing mistakenly stuck out.
 Shaytan (Satan) saw this and took it to his advantage.
 He took on the form of a human and told the Children of Israel where Zakariya was hiding.
 For this, the soldiers then cut down the tree, killing Zakariya painfully though he didn't cry.
 Some people say he was 130 years old when he died.